The Pat Merriman Peace Garden

 The garden has been made possible as a result of a substantial donation by The Swallow 2018 Charitable Trust, a legacy of the late Pat Merriman.
 Pat was the first ever female partner of a consulting firm of actuaries in the UK.
 She moved to Guernsey in 1979 to set up Bacon and Woodrow (now BWCI).
 Outside of her work, Pat had a passion for championship bridge and was keenly interested in theology.
 Pat loved nature and kept a wonderful garden.
 She would have loved the idea of a peace garden.

 Garden Location & Access

-The garden will be situated within an existing walled area of 2,000m² in Les Cotils’ grounds to the north of the main building.
-From the garden you will have magnificent views of St Peter Port town, the sea, and the other islands.
+The garden is situated within an existing walled area of 2,000m² in Les Cotils’ grounds to the north of the main building.
+From the garden you have magnificent views of St Peter Port town, the sea, and the other islands.

-The location, topography and enclosing walls of the site mean that the garden will be secluded from its immediate surroundings with a sheltered, tranquil atmosphere.
+The location, topography and enclosing walls of the site mean that the garden is secluded from its immediate surroundings with a sheltered, tranquil atmosphere.

-Access to the garden and the garden pathways will be wheelchair friendly.
+Access to the garden and the garden pathways arewheelchair friendly.

 The view from the treehouse overlooking The Pat Merriman Peace Garden